confeitaria/inelegant/readme.rst

 =======================================

 Ugly groups a series of tools that are very useful for automating tests.
-Most of them are unreliable or costly "in the wild" (while they may be unusually reliable and efficient on tests).
+Most of them are unreliable or costly "in the wild" but can be useful enough on tests.

 Right now there are four modules in this project.